-This provides, in the circumstances, a plausible and reasonable explanation for the decision taken and is conformable with the precondition in Staff Regulation 4.3 that the transfer be in the interests of the Organization, though it must be said, in this case, the reasons are not as compelling as the reasons of the Director General in the other two judgments given in this session dealing with a similar issue.
-Nonetheless, the Tribunal is not satisfied that the transfer did involve an arbitrary exercise of discretionary power.
+This provides, in the circumstances, a plausible and reasonable explanation for the decision taken and is conformable with the precondition in Staff Regulation 4.3 that the transfer be in the interests of WIPO.
+The transfer did not involve an arbitrary exercise of discretionary power.

 7. A final argument of the complainants is that the remedy proposed by the Appeal Board and the final impugned decision of the Director General was illusory.
 The Appeal Board, it is argued, should have set aside the appointment and opened the position for competition.
-However, once the Appeal Board accepted that the transfer of Ms M. was an available option (and it was correct in doing so), then the recommendation that the Director General review his decision on the basis identified in the recommendation (and discussed earlier) was unexceptionable.
+However, once the Appeal Board accepted that the transfer of Ms R. was an available option (and it was correct in doing so), then the recommendation that the Director General review his decision on the basis identified in the recommendation (and discussed earlier) was unexceptionable.